22% of websites around the world use WordPress. That’s over 75 million websites!

 There are many online threats that you have to protect yourself from and this is why it is best practice to get a professional to handle the technical details.

-If you wish to set your mind at rest with regards to the security of your website, then you can start with a free security scan of your website, or better still you can contact us immediately to undergo a WordPress Website Hardening.
+If you wish to set your mind at rest with regards to the security of your website you can contact us immediately to undergo a WordPress Website Hardening.
+It is also important that you continuously stay up to date with WordPress updates by following informative WordPress blogs.